-This 6 to 8 foot dwarf crabapple can be considered a compact tree or large shrub.
-Every alternating spring, pink buds open to a profusion of fragrant, white flower clusters.
+This 6 to 10 foot dwarf crabapple can be considered a compact tree or large shrub.
+In spring, pink buds open to a profusion of fragrant, white flower clusters.
 The persistent, 1/3-inch red fruits attractive birds and other wildlife.
-The foliage is dark green, turns yellow in the fall color and contrasts nicely with the red fruit.
+The foliage is dark green, turns yellow in the fall. and contrasts nicely with the red fruit.
 An excellent choice for the shrub border, in mass, or near patios.

 - Zone 8

 Season of Interest:

 - Mid winter,

 Flower Color & Fragrance:

 Shape or Form:

 A 6 to 10 feet high and 6 to 12 feet wide, compact tree or multi-stemmed shrub.

 The zigzag, horizontal branches form a dense spreading crown that exceeds the height as plant matures.